Verified July 2026

 What is an SRT file?

-SRT (SubRip Subtitle) is the universal subtitle format — a plain UTF-8 text file with numbered subtitle blocks.
-Each block contains an index, a timestamp range, and one or more lines of text.
-Universally supported: YouTube, Vimeo, Premiere Pro, DaVinci Resolve, CapCut, VLC, Windows Media Player, every social platform, and every streaming service.
+SRT (SubRip Subtitle) is the oldest and most widely supported subtitle format.
+It originated with SubRip, a freeware Windows tool from the early 2000s that "ripped" subtitles from DVDs — the format was designed for simplicity: a plain UTF-8 text file with numbered blocks, each containing an index, a timestamp range, and one or two lines of caption text.
+That simplicity is why it outlasted every competitor: no binary encoding, no proprietary spec, no renderer required.
+It's natively supported by YouTube, Vimeo, Premiere Pro, DaVinci Resolve, CapCut, VLC, Windows Media Player, every social platform, and every streaming service.

 Anatomy of a block: